The top five challenges for remote workers

 That said, not everyone feels great when they work off-site.
 Although over a third of employees surveyed seem to feel remote environments are more relaxing, 30 percent say they experience increased stress while working remotely.
 Still, 71 percent say the number of distractions either stays the same or decreases.

 Among some of the other challenges faced by the telecommuting workforce is the propensity to work more hours in a day.
 Just over 29 percent say this is their top challenge.
 Nearly the same percentage of respondents say people assuming they aren’t actually working while they work remotely is a major challenge, and over 26 percent cite motivation as their biggest challenge.
 Other big challenges for remote workers include disconnecting from work, loneliness, and bad internet connections.
+On the other side, some employees stated one issue with remote work was being able to track employees time worked.
+While trust is a huge factor when working remote, they want to ensure their employees are working within the standard hours.

 As we mentioned, avoiding the commute to work is the biggest benefit noted by remote workers (45.8 percent say this is the main benefit of remote work).
 Having control over their schedules, not having to get ready for work, and the ability to sleep longer are also benefits.